sagar1024/DocInsight/README.md

 #### Features

-1. Document Summarization - Summarize documents with AI-driven accuracy.
+1. Document Summarization - Summarize documents using GeminiAPI

-2. Interactive Chatbot - Ask queries about your documents using a conversational chatbot.
+2. Interactive Chatbot - Ask queries about your documents

-3. Voice Assistant - Listen to document summaries and navigate using voice commands.
+3. Voice Assistant - Listen to document summaries and navigate using voice commands

 4. Customizations - Adjust summary length, focusing on specific sections.